There are a lot of great exercises in the fitness library.

 This is doing absolutely nothing for you or your strength.
 Your neck should remain neutral and never change position throughout the lift.

-- Gives false reassurance that you are performing full range of motion repetitions
+- Gives false reassurance that you are performing a full range of motion repetitions

 4. Chair Dips

-Dips are traditionally a great compound exercises for the upper body.
-In essence they are a much more difficult variation of a push-up.
+In essence, they are a much more difficult variation of a push-up.

 However far too many people are trying to perform this advanced exercise without adequate preparation.